padraignix/padraignix.github.io/_posts/2020-1-07-htb-machine-craft.md

 -----END OPENSSH PRIVATE KEY-----
 {% endhighlight %}

-<p>Copying the contents over to our own host we give ssh'ing into the host.
-We're asked for the key's password, which we assume is the same as the <code>gogs</code> password we previously discovered.
+<p>Copying the contents over to our own host we attempt to SSH into the host using the key.
+We're asked for the key's password, and we made an assumption that <code>gilfoyle</code> uses the same password in various places.
 Sure enough, we are successful and finally have access to the user flag.</p>

 <p align="center">
 <img src="{{ '/assets/htb-craft/user-owned.PNG' | relative_url }}">